-New security vulnerabilities are discovered regularly.
-As such, it is important for organisations to have a mechanism in place that makes the reporting of security vulnerabilities quick and easy.
+New vulnerabilities are discovered regularly.
+As such, it is important for organisations to have a mechanism in place that makes the reporting of vulnerabilities quick and easy.
 VDPs provide the framework and guidance that enables this.
-Once a security vulnerability has been disclosed, it can provide organisations with the information required to shape appropriate mitigation steps and decrease the chance of exploitation of the security vulnerability by adversaries.
-This information can also help organisations’ management understand and address the risk that a security vulnerability may pose to staff, end users and business customers.
+Once a vulnerability has been disclosed, it can provide organisations with the information required to shape appropriate mitigation steps and decrease the chance of exploitation of the vulnerability by malicious actors.
+This information can also help organisations’ management understand and address the risk that a vulnerability may pose to staff, end users and business customers.
 Outlined within this publication is the information necessary for organisations of all sizes to develop, implement and maintain a VDP that will improve their cyber security posture and decrease their organisational risk.

 Bug bounty programs